Trailer tent or folding camper

 Why choose a trailer tent or folding camper?

-- Generally, they are easier to pitch than an equivalent-size tent, although a level surface always makes things easier.
+- They can be easier to pitch than an equivalent-size tent, although a level surface always makes things easier

-- Ready-made beds with one-piece mattresses that are ‘off the ground’.
+- Ready-made beds with traditional mattresses that are ‘off the ground’

-- Packing canvas away when wet is not only tricky, but can lead to potential problems such as mould and mildew.
-If you do pack away under such conditions, the advice is to unpack as soon as possible and allow the material to dry completely before putting it away again.
+- Packing canvas away when wet is not only tricky, but can lead to problems such as mould and mildew.
+If you find you have no choice but to pack your camper away under such conditions, the advice is to unpack as soon as possible and allow the material to dry completely before putting it away again.

 Where can I buy?